dmonk13/PAWPAL/replit.md

 - Enhanced input validation with trimming to ensure clean data entry for allergies and conditions
 - Changed medical information icon from heart to shield for better visual relevance
 - Verified functionality: users can now successfully add items like "wheat, eggs" allergies and medical conditions
+- **NAVIGATION IMPROVEMENT**: "Schedule with Vet Connect Premium" button now properly redirects to vet connect section
+- Modified CareDetailsDialog to close dialog and navigate to /vet-connect when scheduling button is clicked
+- Streamlined user flow from vaccination care details directly to vet booking interface

 ## User Preferences